Code-Institute-Submissions/simon-random-project-2/README.md

 #### Game Overview / Introduction

-The game consists of four different coloured buttons as convention with Simon games; yellow, blue, red and green.
+The game consists of four different coloured buttons as is the convention with Simon games; yellow, blue, red and green.
 When the user presses the start button a random sequence of button flashes will occur (1 flash at level 1), which the user will need to remember for their turn.
 As each buttons flashes it will also play a sound unique to that button.

-The start button is immediately replaced with a restart button, that allows the user to reset the game back to level 1.
+The start button is replaced with a restart button, that allows the user to reset the game back to level 1.
 Next to the start/restart button is a 'rules' button that once clicked will show a modal with game instructions (the amount of text is reduced on mobile).